3.2. Commands

 Note that cabal list-bin will print the executables’ location, but will not make sure that these executables actually exist (i.e., have been successfully built).
 In order to determine the correct location, it may invoke the configuration step (see cabal configure).

-5.2.8.2. cabal repl
+3.2.8.2. cabal repl

-The repl-no-load flag disables the loading of target modules at startup.
+Disables the loading of target modules at startup.

-It also provides a way to experiment with libraries without needing to download them manually or to install them globally.
+A way to experiment with libraries without needing to download them manually or to install them globally.

 This command opens a REPL with the current default target loaded, and a version of the vector package matching that specification exposed.

-$ cabal repl --build-depends "vector >= 0.12 && < 0.13"
+$ cabal repl --build-depends="vector >= 0.12 && < 0.13"

-$ cabal repl --ignore-project --build-depends "vector >= 0.12 && < 0.13"
+$ cabal repl --ignore-project --build-depends="vector >= 0.12 && < 0.13"

-$ cabal repl --project='' --build-depends "vector >= 0.12 && < 0.13"
+$ cabal repl --project='' --build-depends="vector >= 0.12 && < 0.13"

 This command would add vector, but not (for example) primitive, because it only includes the packages specified on the command line (and base, which cannot be excluded for technical reasons).

-$ cabal repl --build-depends vector --no-transitive-deps
+$ cabal repl --build-depends=vector --no-transitive-deps

-repl can open scripts by passing the path to the script as the target.
+cabal repl can open scripts by passing the path to the script as the target.

 $ cabal repl path/to/script